DizkoDan/cyberjunx-chirpy-test/_posts/2008-10-02-sitting-out-in-a-park-with-chi.md

 ---
 id: 532
-title: 'Sitting out in a park with chi...'
+title: 'Sitting out in a park with chi'
 date: '2008-10-02T17:37:56-04:00'
 author: DizkoDan
 layout: post